-Knowing what consumers are thinking is the Holy Grail of advertising.
+Knowing what consumers are thinking is the Holy Grail of building products advertising.

-Whether it’s through research, experience, insights from the client, or just plain luck, when advertisers can get inside the head of their target consumers, they open up endless creative possibilities.
+Whether it’s through research, experience, insights from the client, or just plain luck, when advertisers can get inside the head of their target consumers, they are able to open up endless creative possibilities.

 The trick, of course, is what to do with that knowledge.
 How to execute a creative approach that accurately captures that consumer mindset.
 In other words, create ads that make consumers think to themselves, “They get me.”